Non-Hodgkins Lymphomas (cont.)

 Certain risk factors increase the chance that a person will develop this disease although most people who have these risk factors will never develop the disease.

-Medications that suppress your immune system: Using immunosuppressive agents (such as after an organ transplant) is a risk factor as it reduces your body ability to fight infection.
+Medications that suppress the immune system: Using immunosuppressive agents (such as after an organ transplant) is a risk factor as it reduces the body's ability to fight infection.

 Weakened immune system: The risk of developing lymphoma may be increased by having a weakened immune system.